chrisnoonan98675/site/xl-release/how-to/configure-notification-settings.markdown

 There are two types of default notification events: at task level and at release level.
 For a more detailed description of the default notification events, refer to [Notifications in XL Release](/xl-release/concept/notifications-in-xl-release.html).

-For each notification event, you can add or remove the roles and teams that receive email notifications.
+For each notification event, you can add or remove the recipients that receive the email notifications.
-To remove a role from a notification event, click the **x** next to the role name.
+To remove a recipient from a notification event, click the **x** next to the recipient name.
-To add a new role, click in a row for a specific event, type the role name you want to add, and then click **Enter**.
+To add a new recipient, click in a row for a specific event, type the name of the recipient you want to add, and then click **Enter**.

-The default roles are:
+The default email recipients are:

 * Release Admin
 * Task Owner
 * Task Team
-* Watcher
+* Watcher (optional)

+## Add watchers on tasks

-**Note** You can add yourself as a *Watcher* on tasks to receive email notifications when events occur on those tasks.
-To add users as watchers on a task, you must have the edit task permission.
+You can add yourself as a *Watcher* on tasks to receive email notifications when events occur on those tasks.
+To add other users as watchers on a task, you must have the edit task permission.
+For more information on how to add a *Watcher* on a task, refer to [Working with tasks](/xl-release/how-to/working-with-tasks.html).

+**Note:** When only the task owner is set in the notifications settings screen for an event and there is no task owner set on a task, the email notifications are sent to the task team.

 ## Edit default notification message